apigee/istio-mixer-adapter/README.md

 Analytics should show up in your org (may take several minutes depending on your account).

 ## Deploying Mixer

+Note from above: you can only do this on Linux.

 1. First, build the docker image: